icx-id/icx-blog/src/content/home.md

       description: “ICX give startups access to investors from various backgrounds that is able to bring different strategic values to companies!”
       image: /img/testimony-kenangan.png
+    - author: Vincent Kusuma
+      authorImage: /img/testimony-author.png
+      company: Vilo Gelato
+      description: “Partnering with ICX has been a great help to us.
+Through their platform, we were able to expand our business and reach.
+The process was smooth, the team was helpful and we appreciate their support in raising the funds we needed to continue growing and providing quality gelato to our customers.”
+      image: /img/testimony-vilo.png
 investmentSection:
   title: This Is the New Way of Investing
   subtitle: <span>With ICX</span>, you now have the way to invest in promising